Cimahi West Java, Indonesia Travel Guide

 The street where the historic Asian-African Conference occurred.
 Flanked by impressive colonial-era buildings like Gedung Merdeka and Savoy Homann Bidakaran Inn.
 Walking here is like stepping back in time.

-An area known for well-preserved Art Deco houses and government buildings.
-It symbolizes the residential and administrative side from the colonial era Bandung, distinct from grand public structures.
+An area known for well-preserved Deco houses and government buildings.
+It symbolizes the residential and administrative side from from the time of colonization era Bandung, distinct from grand public structures.

 A prominent Catholic cathedral with impressive Gothic Revival architecture.
-A testament to the city's religious diversity and from the colonial era past.
+A testament to the city's religious diversity and from the colonial-era era past.

 This monument commemorates the March 1946 event when Bandung residents burned homes to prevent them falling into Allied hands.
 A powerful symbol of resistance and sacrifice during the Indonesian National Revolution.